localvoid/kivi/README.md

 provides an Actor model for application state, Virtual DOM API for DOM manipulations, UI Components, and Scheduler tightly integrated with Actors and UI Components.

+This project is open source, but I woudn't recommend to choose it over many other web UI libraries that take more responsibility by making their libraries open source, unless you have some specific reasons.
+There are no guarantees that it will be properly maintained in the future if I'll lose interest in this project, there is a little chance that I'll work on a problem related to some specific use case that I don't care.
+So if you are an average web developer, and want to create an awesome web application, just use [React](https://facebook.github.io/react/) library.

 [Kivi JSFiddle](https://jsfiddle.net/localvoid/42ofn4ud/)

 ## Example